-- Potential psychosis (in extreme cases)12
+- Potential psychosis (in extreme cases)

 What is the Legal Status of Psilocybin?

 However, as awareness of its potential therapeutic benefits spreads, many states have made moves to decriminalize or even legalize the therapeutic use of psilocybin.
 In 2020, in an unprecedented move, the State of Oregon both legalized and decriminalized psilocybin for therapeutic use.
 Denver, Colorado, four municipalities in Massachusetts (Cambridge, Northampton, Somerville, and Easthampton), two cities in Michigan (Detroit and Ann Arbor), and Washington D.C. have all decriminalized psilocybin.
-Additionally, several municipalities in California – including Oakland and Santa Cruz – have moved to introduce legislation which would decriminalize all natural psychedelics, including psilocybin.13
+Additionally, several municipalities in California – including Oakland and Santa Cruz – have moved to introduce legislation that would decriminalize all natural psychedelics, including psilocybin.

 The 2022 midterm elections saw further movement to legalize the psychedelic.
 Over two million Colorado voters took to the ballot boxes to decide on an initiative legalizing psilocybin, albeit in a regulated fashion.
 The measure included allowing psilocybin at centers regulated by the state, as well as for limited private use for adults over the age of 21.
 Colorado Proposition 122 passed with a 52% majority and follows Oregon as the second state to legalize “magic mushrooms.”

 The Future of Psilocybin Therapy